tyecam1/KAIST-Anymal-Sumo/README.md

 Modular Structure for training, testing, evaluation, and policy storage

-Documentation
+## Documentation
 The full technical explanation and analysis are available in docs/TyeCameronFinalReport.pdf.

-Acknowledgements
+## Acknowledgements
 This project was conducted as part of ME491: Learning-Based Control at KAIST, under the supervision of Prof. Jemin Hwangbo.

-Special thanks to the following open-source resources:
+Special thanks to the following resources:

 RaiSim Gym Tutorial – © Jemin Hwangbo